 Choose the wrong person and it can be the complete opposite.

 But how do you know if you’re hiring the right realtor?

 It’s not just about knowing which questions to ask your realtor.

 There’s one question that is so important that, in my opinion, if you don’t get the right answer, don’t hire them.

 Many homeowners don’t know what to ask a realtor when selling.

 So they’ll ask a few generic questions and make sure they have a “good feeling” about them.

-While having a good feeling about the person you’re selling with is important, the questions you ask and the answers you get are much more important.
+While having a good feeling about the real estate agent you’re selling with is important, the questions you ask and the answers you get are much more important.

-Your realtor can literally make or break your sale.
+Your real estate agent can literally make or break your sale.